gibsjose/cpp-cheat-sheet/C++ Syntax.md

 This was runtime polymorphism, there are also compiletime polymorphism([here is more on differences between them](https://www.geeksforgeeks.org/polymorphism-in-c/)).

 So now it is ok.
 Is it?
 There is no limit of perfection.
 Note that we don't have default implementation to area function.
 How do we declare that we want this function in all our child classes?
-C++ solution is pure virtual function:
+C++ solution is `pure virtual function`:
 ```c++
 class Shape {
 public:
 	virtual double area() const = 0;
 };
 ```
-Other code behaves the same.
+Rest of code behaves the same.
 Object of class Shape can't be created, it makes sense, why do we need an object that only promises a function, not giving it?
-It is called interface in wide meaning of this word, or abstract class in c++ interpretation.
+It is called `interface` in wide meaning of this word, or `abstract class` in c++ interpretation.
 It promises a function `area`, so all child classes must have it.

 ### 1.4 Constructor/Destructor/Copy Constructor
 #### 1.4.1 Use of `explicit` in Constructors